-This Week's Prep Football Matchups
+This week's prep football matchups

 KICKOFF 7 p.m.

-HOOTEN'S RANKINGS Farmington is No. 22 in Class 5A; Prairie Grove is No. 19 in Class 4A.
+HOOTEN'S RANKINGS Pea Ridge No. 24 in Class 5A.
+Prairie Grove No. 19 in Class 4A.

 -- Rick Fires • @nwarick